Rainforest Foundation UK: Logging, Extractive Industries and Infrastructure Development

+Agribusiness

 RFUK has been critical of large-scale palm oil development in the Congo Basin, citing concerns over environmental damage and the displacement of local communities.
 In 2013, the charity, in collaboration with Ethical Consumer, produced a 'palm oil guide' for British consumers, which listed several brands available in the UK market with scores for each.
 The guide was discontinued in 2017.

-Logging

-The Foundation has been a vocal supporter of a moratorium on new logging concessions in the Democratic Republic of the Congo, which has been in place since 2002.
-The organisation has campaigned alongside other environmental and human rights charities to preserve the moratorium.